TrueVote/.github/profile/README.md

 ## ❤️ Contributing

-We welcome all contributions.
+We welcome useful contributions.
 Please read our contributing guidelines in each repository before submitting a pull request.

 ## 📜 License